Motion-Project/motion-docker/README.md

 # motion-docker

+This container is built automatically whenever code is pushed to master at https://github.com/Motion-Project/motion .

+Caveats;
-If you use /dev/video or database features of Motion, this container won't work for you at this stage.
+> If you use /dev/video or database features of Motion, this container won't work for you at this stage.
+> Bleeding edge code, if you want something more stable grab a prebuilt release from [here](https://github.com/Motion-Project/motion/releases).

 Run via something like this;